Course1

 $50.00

-• Author/Instructor: Susan Wilson
+• Instructor(s): Susan Wilson

 Presented at 2023 OBA Sola and Small Firm Conference Cyber Security Awareness Training Designed for legal professionals, this program equips you with essential knowledge to safeguard sensitive client information.
 Learn from Susan Wilson as she guides you through threat assessment, data protection, incident response, and best practices for securing your firm's digital assets.
 Don't compromise on the security of your practice—enroll in our program today!
 Presented by: SUSAN WILSON Go Security Pro LLC Susan Wilson is the Co-Founder and President of Go Security Pro, a cybersecurity firm focusing on Risk Assessments, Ethical Hacking/Penetration Testing, Vulnerability Management, and Cybersecurity Advisory Services.
 Our clients include government agencies, higher education, critical infrastructure including power generation, power distribution, and health care.
 Proudly, much of our work in health care goes in front of the Office of Civil Rights in HIPAA breach actions.
 Susan has a Juris Doctorate from The George Washington University Law School and is admitted to practice in Oklahoma and Maryland.
 She spent 5 years helping build the legal profession for the University of Oklahoma College of Law as the Director of Admissions.
 Susan brings a unique blend of law and cybersecurity to our consulting practice that strengthens our business relationships, informs every customer engagement, and ensures our deliverables are audit ready.
 Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.